 Building a firmware binary with the Thingsquare firmware SDK

 The Thingsquare firmware SDK allows developing custom firmware for running on the devices.
 Custom firmware applications are developed in the C programming language.
-The SDK can be used both to build firmware for gateways and non-gateway devices.
+The SDK can be used both to build firmware for access points and non-access point devices.